 Islamophobia in the media is a huge problem.
 While some, like The Guardian, have identified the issue, little is being done to stamp it out.

-On 20 and 21 November, 20 million Muslims took part in a peaceful march against Daesh.
-They came together in Karbala, Iraq for the annual Arbaeen Procession to commemorate Hussain ibn Ali, a famous Shia Muslim martyr.
+On 20 and 21 November, millions of Muslims came together in Karbala, Iraq for the annual Arbaeen Procession to commemorate Hussain ibn Ali, a famous Shia Muslim martyr.
 A man who, in the 7th century CE, stood up to a tyrant who demanded his obedience.
 Much like those standing up to Daesh today.

 According to MintPress News: